Flushuine/Q-Ticket/README.md

 ONLY FOR EDUCATIONAL PURPOSES.

 This is not a serious project.
-This project was made only to fulfil my college assignments.
+This project was made only to fulfil my college assignments and still under development.

 Feel free to contribute to my project.